markfinal/cruiz-docs/docs/index.md

 * Output and error streams can be combined or split into separate panes; set in preferences.
 * Text is searchable.
 See the context menu over the pane.
 * Text is clearable.
 This can be performed manually via the context menu, or automatically upon each new command run in the preerences.
-* Pane output can be pinned to a separate tab (single level of pinning only) via the context menu
+* Pane output can be pinned to a separate tab (single level of pinning only) via the context menu; this may be useful for comparing output on multiple runs

 ### Menus
 #### Recipe menu